ronil068/Whatsapp-Group-Chat-Analysis/README.md

   10. Analysis of no. of messages using Time Series Plot
   11. Mostly active Month
   12. Analysis of mostly active month using Line Plot
+  13. Analysis of Emojies used by users
-  13. Mostly active year whenever max. no. of messages sent
+  14. Mostly active year whenever max. no. of messages sent
-  14. Analysis of most active Day and Time in the group
+  15. Analysis of most active Day and Time in the group